trustsystems/elfinder-java-connector/README.md

 In the Trustsystems group, we offer this fully compliance connector with the 2.x version, developed using technology which are known on the market.

-technologies:
+## Technologies

-Java Development Kit 7 supporting NIO2.
+* Java Development Kit 7 supporting NIO2.
-Spring Framework
+* Spring Framework

-is a list of supported features
+## List of some supported features

 * All operations with files and folders on a remote server (copy, move, upload, create folder/file, rename, etc.)
-* Local file system, and total code infraestructure to support web driver e.g: Dropobox.
+* Local file system, and total code infraestructure to support web drivers e.g: Dropobox.
-* Archives create/extract (zip)
+* Archives create/extract (zip, tar, tgz)

-Supported Commands
+## Supported Commands

 * DimCommand
 * ArchiveCommand
 * DuplicateCommand